jwodder/julian-rs/README.md

 When `julian` is invoked with one or more arguments, any calendar date arguments (in the form "YYYY-MM-DD" or "YYYY-JJJ") are converted to Julian day numbers, and any integer arguments are treated as Julian day numbers and converted to calendar dates.
-By defaults, dates are read & written using the proleptic Gregorian calendar, but this can be changed with the `--julian` or `--reformation` option.
+By default, dates are read & written using the proleptic Gregorian calendar, but this can be changed with the `--julian` or `--reformation` option.